Multiscale Modelling of Textile Composites

 - Mechanics of structure genome

-- The characteristics obtained at lower scales are then implemented within macroscopic models for optimization of the large-scale composite structures.
+- The characteristics obtained at lower scales are then implemented within macroscopic models for optimization of the large-scale composite structures

 Categories: Composite, Finite element method